daveeeb/Simulation-BlackBoxTesting-BankApp/README.md

 - A terminal or command prompt.

 ## HOW TO RUN
-Step 1: Save the code file as "BankingApp.java".
+1: Save the code file as "BankingApp.java".

-Step 2: Open your terminal/console.
+2: Open your terminal/console.

-Step 3: Compile the code using the command:
+3: Compile the code using the command:
-        javac BankingApp.java
+        ```javac BankingApp.java```

-Step 4: Run the simulation using the command:
+4: Run the simulation using the command:
-        java BankingApp
+        ```java BankingApp```

 ## TEST CASES EXECUTION EXAMPLES
 To verify functionality, please run the script 3 times using the data below: